-A VA compensation claim will only be successful if the evidence supporting it is strong.
-The objective and the goal for any Veteran is understanding how to obtain records that may not be immediately identifiable or available.
+A VA disability benefit compensation claim will only be successful if the evidence supporting it is strong.
+One place to look for disability records is the National Archives here.
+The objective and the goal for any Veteran is understanding how to obtain disability records that may not be immediately identifiable or available for VA disability benefits.
 Certainly under the previous regulatory scheme for PTSD claims the entire success of the claim was dependent upon finding evidence supporting past stressors in the absence of combat medals and such.
 The new regulations lessened this requirement but still many claims will rely upon savvy record compilation strategies on the Veteran’s part.
 Of course many may perhaps naively believe that since the VA has the duty to assist the Veteran that it is unnecessary to search for records.
-However true this may be the reality is that the VA benefits staff is overburdened, backlogged, and simply unable to dedicate the time needed to find the records needed to support one’s claim.
-The following are some of the types of records that may be available and provide useful information for a Veteran’s particular claim: Unit/Transportation Histories, Operational Reports, Air Force Base Attacks, Command Chronologies, Military Assistance Command, Vietnam reports, and National Guard and Reserve Unit records.
+However true this may be the reality is that the VA disability benefits staff is overburdened, backlogged, and simply unable to dedicate the time needed to find the records needed to support one’s claim.
+The following are some of the types of records that may be available and provide useful information for a Veteran’s disability benefit claim: Unit/Transportation Histories, Operational Reports, Air Force Base Attacks, Command Chronologies, Military Assistance Command, Vietnam reports, and National Guard and Reserve Unit records.